8 Signs And Symptoms Of A Ruptured Eardrum

 You may also experience itching in your ear if your eardrum gets perforated.6

 Vertigo is the sensation that you, your surroundings, or both are spinning.
-Remember spinning round and round as a child and the environment whirling all around when you stopped suddenly?
+Remember spinning round and round as a child and the everything around you whirling all around when you stopped suddenly?
 This is something similar.7

 Vertigo can sometimes lead to nausea, that queasy feeling in your stomach and the urge to throw up.